understructure/AWSBigDataSpecialtyExamPrep/Domain_1_-_Collection/Data_Pipeline.md

 ### Data Pipeline

-* Asked about backup & restore of data into other regions
+* EXAM - You'll be asked about backup & restore of data into other regions

-* Web service that allows you to reliably process and move data b/t AWS compute and storage services and on-premise data sources
+* Data Pipeline is a web service that allows you to reliably process and move data b/t AWS compute and storage services and on-premise data sources

 * Create an ETL workflow to automate the processing and movement of data at scheduled intervals, then terminate the resources

+#### Types of Pipelines

+* ShellCommandActivity
+* Run AWS CLI Command
+* Export DynamoDB table to S3
+* Import DynamoDB backup from S3
+* Run job on EMR cluster
+* Full or incremental copy of RDS MySQL table to S3
+* Load S3 data into RDS MySQL table
+* Full or incremental copy of RDS MySQL table to Redshift
+* Load S3 data into Redhsift

 * More than one way to do it - be aware of the combinations you can use

 * You can move data across regions

   * E.g., can copy entire DynamoDB table to another region, or an incremental copy of table

 * Can schedule time and frequency of copy

 * Behind the scenes, Data Pipeline is launching an EMR cluster to extract data from DynamoDB in region A into a file in S3 in region B, then launches another EMR cluster to copy the data from S3 into DynamoDB (both in region B)

 * Pipeline is the name of a container that contains things like

     * Data nodes
     * Activities
     * Preconditions
     * Schedules

 * All of the above components work together to help you move your data from one location to another